Going by one name is often a sign of world-beating success or notoriety. Madonna. Pele. Leonardo. Porter.

 So, a restrained but flavorful dark beer is required—go easy, and go cautiously.

-Sadly (or excitingly, depending on your perspective), this is another beer that is going to force you into a choice: play it safe for the judges or play it fun for yourself.
+Sadly (or excitingly, depending on your perspective), this recipe for my Pliers Porter is another one that is going to force you into a choice: play it safe for the judges or play it fun for yourself.
 Either recipe will make a great beer, but you need to decide what the purpose is—the fun version may well be dinged in competition (fairly) as out of style, but it’s my fervent belief that it makes for an outstanding and drinkable beer.

 But before we get to your choice, let’s get the basics out of the way.
 You’ll start with 8 pounds (3.6 kg) of good English Maris Otter as a base.
 On top of that, add 1 pound (454 g) of British light crystal (45L) and 1 pound (454 g) of Chocolate Rye (which will add color, a touch of spice, and some mild roasty background notes that are virtually guaranteed not to get too aggressive).